dlackner/sentiment-trader-pro/README.md

-# Sentiment Trader Pro
+# Mirror Lake

-A real-time social sentiment analysis dashboard for options trading, tracking X (Twitter) influencers and market trends.
+A portfolio sentiment intelligence platform that tracks social media influencers and analyzes market sentiment in real-time.

 ## Features